 - Anthropology Student Research Conference, sponsored by the Anthropology programs of the 14 State Universities and held during the spring semester.

 - Eastern Sociological Society, a regional conference held annually in early spring.

-In addition to conference presentations, Sociology/Anthropology students have presented their own papers or papers co-authored with their faculty sponsor at professional meetings or, in some cases, have had their work published in major professional journals.
+In addition to conference presentations, Criminology, Sociology and Anthropology students have presented their own papers or papers co-authored with their faculty sponsor at professional meetings or, in some cases, have had their work published in major professional journals.
 Research and the presentation of research papers is an investment in yourself and your future.
-Therefore, all majors of the Sociology/Anthropology Department are strongly encouraged to engage in independent or joint student/faculty research.
+Therefore, all majors of the Criminology, Sociology and Anthropology Department are strongly encouraged to engage in independent or joint student/faculty research.
 If you have an interest in publicly presenting your research results, YOU ARE ADVISED TO CONSULT WITH YOUR FACULTY SPONSOR EARLY AND FREQUENTLY DURING ALL STAGES OF YOUR RESEARCH.

 Independent research activity can be combined as